Progressclaim/countryjs/README.md

 - Using the ISO-alpha2 code: `country.population('US', 'ISO2')` or `country.area('JP')` (defaults)
 - Using the ISO-alpha3 code: `country.capital('GBR', 'ISO3)`
 - Using the country name: `country.wiki('france', 'name')`.
-The matching is case-insensitive, against the native name, alternative spellings and available transalations.
+The matching is case-insensitive, against the native name, alternative spellings and available translations.

 ## API